 Mr Kyle, 38, wrote the 2012 bestseller American Sniper, about the psychology of a sniper, in which he said that he had killed more than 250 people.

-He served four tours of duty in Iraq and was decorated for bravery.'The Devil'
+He served four tours of duty in Iraq and was decorated for bravery.